gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

     in the Digital Archive, a subsequent import of the data for that item would clobber your changes.

-    After changing records in PastPerfect, or adding images to records, be sure to run PastPerfect's Web Publishing Feature to syncronize your local PastPerfect data and images with PastPerfect Online.
+    After changing records in PastPerfect, or adding images to records, be sure to run PastPerfect's Web Publishing utility to synchronize your local PastPerfect data and images with PastPerfect Online.
     If you don't do this, the data and images exported by the PastPerfect Exporter into the Digital Archive will become out of sync with the data and images on PastPerfect Online.